Areas of expertiseContact LinkedIn

 For over a decade, Richard has served as Chair of the ACT Law Society’s Civil Litigation Committee and a member of the ACT Court Rules Advisory Committee.
-He was formerly the National President of the Australian Lawyers Alliance and a member of the ACT Workers’ Compensation Advisory Committee.
+He was formerly the National President of the Australian Lawyers Alliance and continues as a member of the ACT branch committee.
+He was formerly a member of the ACT Workers’ Compensation Advisory Committee.

 Richard was awarded the inaugural ACT Law Society President’s Medal in 2014.

 - Personal injury claims through negotiation or litigation